nakedmcse/waifuVault-bash-api-unofficial/README.md

 | `hideFilename`    | `bool`    | If true, then the uploaded filename won't appear in the URL     | false    | Defaults to `false`              |
 | `oneTimeDownload` | `bool`    | if supplied, the file will be deleted as soon as it is accessed | false    |                                  |
 | `bucketToken`     | `string`  | Bucket token for token to contain file                          | false    |                                  |

+> **NOTE:** Server restrictions are checked by the SDK client side *before* upload, and will exit if they are violated

 Using a URL: